solominer0/splinterlands-bot/README.md

 run `npm start index.js`

-to start BOT login routine. username and password needs to be specified in the file .env in the root as variable like:
+to start BOT login routine. username and password needs to be specified in the file .env as variable like:
 `ACCOUNT=yourhiveusername
 PASSWORD=yourhiveprivatepostingkey`
 Create .env text file with the above in the working directory of the splinterlands bot and add .env text file to .gitignore